Salahub/recursive-binning/README.md

 information-maximizing splits is provided in three data sets for convenience.

-## R
+## Scripts

 This directory contains some extraneous data and a script used to undertake the explorations in my thesis.
-The script, **experiments.R**, contains sections which mirror the demos in marbR, as these experiments served as excellent motivation for demo content.
+Two scripts are present along with some examples of null data. **experiments.R** contains sections which mirror the demos in marbR and the theses, as these experiments served as excellent motivation for demo content. **sp500process.R** has code modified from Hofert and Oldford (2018) to extract and process S&P 500 data.